Building the Key Elements That Define Your Brand

 Foundation – Internally Focused Elements:

 There are three components that act as the foundation of a company’s brand identity: the vision and mission which inspire and engage the organization’s members, the corporate culture of its people, and the core competencies and distinctive capabilities that the company brings to the table.

 Google, known for having an incredible corporate culture, is an excellent example of a company that understands the power of these internal branding elements.
-They ensures that employees not only understand the brand but that they can apply it to decision-making processes.
-By applying these principles, they have developed a culture where employees are engaged with the brand and “live” the mission and vision of the company everyday.
+They ensure that employees not only understand the brand but that they can apply it to decision-making processes.
+By applying these principles, they have developed a culture where employees are engaged with the brand and “live” the mission and vision of the company every day.